-- (a) reviewed information prepared by management regarding the fund's performance; - (b) considered the comparative performance of an applicable benchmark index; - (c) considered the performance of comparable funds, if any, as included in the report prepared by an independent third-party provider of fund data; and - (d) took into account the Advisor's analysis of the fund's performance and its plans and recommendations regarding the Trust's subadvisory arrangements generally.
+- reviewed information prepared by management regarding the fund's performance; (a) - (b) considered the comparative performance of an applicable benchmark index; - (c) considered the performance of comparable funds, if any, as included in the report prepared by an independent third-party provider of fund data: and - took into account the Advisor's analysis of the fund's performance and its plans and (d) recommendations regarding the Trust's subadvisory arrangements generally.

 The Board noted that while it found the data provided by the independent third-party generally useful it recognized its limitations, including in particular that the data may vary depending on the end date selected and the results of the performance comparisons may vary depending on the selection of the peer group.
-The Board noted that the fund outperformed its benchmark index and peer group median for the period from December 31, 2016 to December 31, 2023 and underperformed for the one-, three-, and five-year periods ended December 31, 2023.
-The Board took into account management's discussion of the factors that contributed to the fund's underperformance relative to the benchmark index and peer group median for the one-, three-, and five-year periods including the impact of past and current market conditions on the fund's strategy and management's plans for the fund.
+The Board noted that the fund underperformed its benchmark index and peer group median for the one-, three-, and five-year periods ended December 31, 2023.
+The Board took into account management's discussion of the factors that contributed to the fund's underperformance relative to the benchmark index and peer group median for the one-, three-, and five-year periods, including the impact of past and current market conditions on the fund's strategy and management's plans for the fund.
 The Board concluded that the fund's performance is being monitored and reasonably addressed, where appropriate.

 Fees and expenses.
-The Board reviewed comparative information prepared by an independent third-party provider of fund data, including, among other data, the fund's contractual and net management fees (and subadvisory fees, to the extent available) and total expenses as compared to similarly situated investment companies deemed to be comparable to the fund in light of the nature, extent and quality of the management and advisory and subadvisory services provided by the Advisor and the Subadvisor.
+The Board reviewed comparative information prepared by an independent third-party provider of fund data, including, among other data, the fund's contractual and net management fees (and subadyisory fees. to the extent available) and total expenses as compared to similarly situated investment companies deemed to be comparable to the fund in light of the nature, extent and quality of the management and advisory and subadvisory services provided by the Advisor and the Subadvisor.
 The Board considered the fund's ranking within a smaller group of peer funds chosen by the independent third-party provider, as well as the fund's ranking within a broader group of funds.
 In comparing the fund's contractual and net management fees to those of comparable funds, the Board noted that such fees include both advisory and administrative costs.
-The Board noted that net management fees and net total expenses for the fund are higher than the peer group median.
+The Board noted that net management fees and net total expenses for the fund are lower than the peer group median.